r4victor/tenthousandmeters/content/blog/python_bts_12.md

     run_event_loop()
 ```

 Here we first register an `accept()` callback on the listening socket.
 This callback accepts new clients and registers a `recv_and_send()` callback on every client socket.
-The core of the program is the **event loop** – an infinite loop that, on every iteration, selects ready sockets and calls the corresponding registered callbacks.
+The core of the program is the **event loop** – an infinite loop that on each iteration selects ready sockets and calls the corresponding registered callbacks.

 The event loop version of the server handles multiple clients perfectly fine.
 Its main disadvantage compared to the multi-threaded versions is that the code is structured in a weird, callback-centered way.
 The code in our example doesn't look so bad, but this is in part because we do not handle all the things properly.
 For example, writing to a socket may block if the write queue is full, so we should also check whether the socket is ready for writing before calling `sock.sendall()`.
 This means that the `recv_and_send()` function must be decomposed into two functions, and one of these functions must be registered as a callback at any given time depending on the server's state.
 The problem would be even more apparent if implemented something more complex than the primitive echo protocol.